nuvlaedge/system-manager/code/tests/README.md

-# NuvlaBox System Manager Unit Tests
+# NuvlaEdge System Manager Unit Tests

-This folder contains all the unit tests available for the NuvlaBox System Manager.
+This folder contains all the unit tests available for the NuvlaEdge System Manager.
 For each module, there is a respective test file, where each module class and/or function is tested.

 ## Run the tests